Nightcrab/TromisNet/readme.md

 Since then, with hyper-parameter tuning, off-policy training with V-trace and other methods, the agent improved significantly.

 Currently it achieves a 99.7% winrate, so new benchmarks are needed to measure its performance.

+The source contains 3 different python trainers.
+The best one, experimentally, is trainer_self.py which optimises GPU utilisation by doing off-policy rollouts during game simulations.